So you’re interested in teaching English abroad, but feeling a little bit overwhelmed by the whole process? Don’t worry -- you’re not alone.

 5. Get Your Credentials

 You’ll need to have a CELTA, TESOL, or TEFL certificate before attempting to teach in most places.
-Even if it's not a requirement, it's a good idea to have so you know what you're getting in to and feel more confident your first day of class.
+Generally, outside of Western Europe, a TEFL certificate will suffice for most teaching positions.
+However, some organizations will prefer a CELTA or Trinity CertTESOL.
+Even if certification isn't a requirement, it's a good idea to earn one so you know what you're getting into and feel more confident on your first day of class.

 Getting TEFL certified in the country you’ve decided to teach abroad in will help you build connections and network with local schools.